90% is an A-star rating for most things. And that’s good, right? We all want to be in that top bracket.

 So hopefully now you’ll have a few ideas about how to give your startup ‘baby’ a fighting chance in the big bad business world.
 It’s not an impossible task, and the success stories are not flukes - they are startups that not only did their due diligence but were also brave and adventurous, saw the gap in the market and went for it.
 And of course most of them understood the value of a sound brand strategy well executed.

 And that’s the vital point.
 Businesses must trust their branding agencies and execute in full their strategic plans, because half measures will surely only garner half a success.
 So search for a startup branding agency with experience to help guide you through this crucial period in the lifespan of your business and you’ll stand the best of chances of not being one of the 90% of also rans…

-Regina Hepp & Vidytham Reddi, co-founders of Rejuvi discuss the impact our branding agency and a strategic approach had on their business:
+Regina Hepp & Vidytham Reddi, co-founders of Rejuvi discuss the impact our branding & creative agency had on their business:

 “Shortly after our ikon designed website debuted, an executive board member sent a note, “I am on a plane enroute to Phoenix and internet speeds are slow but your website can’t resist jumping off the page at me.
 It looks really good and is strong and dense with meaning, insight and actionable pathways to leadership excellence.”
 For Rejuvi, the note represented an aspirational accomplishment achieved.